 Tom Cobett is a former Board President of the Foundry Educational Foundation and a recipient of an FEF Scholarship while he was in college.
 He has received The E.J.
 Walsh Award, FEF's highest honor.
 He continues to serve the FEF as a member of the College - Industry Conference Planning Committee.

 He is a proud inventor of the world famous "Foundry in a Box" based on using Microwave energy to melt metal, which is then poured into non-toxic sand molds.
+The concept is to supply everything you need to make sand castings in a single box.
+This has become a valuable tool for schools around the world.
 For his development of the Foundry in a Box concept, Tom received the AFS Jack Steele Award for Marketing Excellence.
+The Foundry in a Box project is now managed and supported by the Student Chapter of the American Foundry Society at Kent State University

 Tom teaches Nobake Molding and Core Making, Greensand Molding, and the Analysis and Reduction of Casting Defects courses for the Cast Metals Institute and is a frequent speaker at American Foundry Society Chapter meetings.